Panotour - FAQ - Livepano

 To use livepano, you must use an equirectangular panorama, which means a full spherical 360x180° panorama, with a ratio of 2:1.

-You can hide these afterwards in PTP by using the virtual Crop tool in the hotspot editor.
+- You can hide the black bands in Panotour Pro by using the virtual Crop tool in the hotspot editor.

 How do I import several LivePanos into the same panorama?